Element-0/ElementZero/README.md

 Q: How it works?<br>
 A: I created a dll that simply forwards all APIs to the open source version of Chakra engine i.e. ChakraCore.
 And this version can run directly under wine.

+## Features

+0. Compatiable with official BDS
+1. And support behavior pack with custom item/recipes/scripts (* vanilla server *does* support them, but disabled in code)
+2. Can be run in windows and linux (with wine)
+3. Native modding support
+4. /transferserver is back!

 ## Build and install

 0. Download bedrock dedicated server binary
 1. Generate bedrock_server_mod.lib (see below)
 2. Install vcpkg and install dependencies (see below)
-3. Build it with Visual Studio 2019 (or use MSBuild manually)
+3. Build it with Visual Studio 2019 (or use CMake manually see .githubn/workflows/ci.yaml)
 4. Copy Dist/* to bds folder (or use [symlink](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/))
 5. Run bedrock_server_mod.exe

-## Visual Studio 2019 workloads
+## Visual Studio 2019 workloads and components

 0. Microsoft.VisualStudio.Workload.NativeDesktop
+1. Microsoft.VisualStudio.Workload.ManagedDesktop
-1. Microsoft.VisualStudio.Component.VC.Tools.x86.x64
+2. Microsoft.VisualStudio.Component.VC.Tools.x86.x64
-2. Microsoft.VisualStudio.Component.Windows10SDK.18362
+3. Microsoft.VisualStudio.Component.Windows10SDK.18362
-3. Microsoft.VisualStudio.ComponentGroup.NativeDesktop.Llvm.Clang
+4. Microsoft.VisualStudio.ComponentGroup.NativeDesktop.Llvm.Clang

 ## How to use vcpkg